#Fiction: Deceptive Mirror

 Aduke turned, and left the building.
 She was no longer sure what was real, and what wasn’t; what was perception and what was reality.
 She had a baby by her Uncle and was about helping his wife get away with murdering the same Uncle.

-She stepped outside, and immediately shrunk against the hallowed reverie of the night, and watched with welled eyes as the sky line twinkled down like an interlude of dancing lights.
+She stepped outside, and immediately shrunk against the silent reverie of the night, and watched with welled eyes as the sky line twinkled down like an interlude of dancing lights.
 She sighed, and stepped out of their gate, a blot of blood on her tank top.